Sai7xp/learn-golang/basics/04ArraysAndSlices/README.md

 fmt.Println("s2:", len(s2), cap(s2), s2) // s2: 3 4 [2 99 4] 🤯
 ```

-> Capacity of a slice will be calculated from starting point of slice (index 2 for `s1`) to the end of the underlying array.
-So capacity will be 3 for s1. and 4 for s2 (starting from 1 till the end of the array)
+> The capacity of each slice is calculated from its starting point to the end of the underlying array.

+- s1 starts at index 2, so capacity is 3
+- s2 starts at index 1, so capacity is 4

 **Modifying `s1`**